alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 * The exit and reenter content transitions for activity `A` (the calling activity) are both `null`.
 We can tell because the views in `A` are not animated when the user exits or reenters the activity.
 * The enter content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into place from the bottom of the screen.
-* The return content transition for activity `B` is a `TransitionSet` that plays two child transitions that play in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
+* The return content transition for activity `B` is a `TransitionSet` that plays two child transitions in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
 The result is that the activity appears to "break in half" when the user clicks the back button and returns to activity `A`.
-* The enter and return shared element transitions both use a simple `ChangeImageTransform`, causing the magazine's cover `ImageView` to be animated seamlessly across the two activities.
+* The enter and return shared element transitions both use a `ChangeImageTransform`, causing the clicked `ImageView` to be animated seamlessly across the two activities.

-You've also probably noticed the cool circular reveal animation that plays under the shared element during the transition.
+You've probably also noticed the cool circular reveal animation that plays under the shared element during the transition.
 We will cover how this can be done in a future blog post.
 For now, let's keep things simple and first familiarize ourselves with the Activity and Fragment transition APIs.

 ### Introducing the Activity Transition API

 Creating a basic Activity transition is relatively simple using the new Lollipop APIs.
-Summarized below are the simple steps you must take in order to implement one in your application:
+Summarized below are the steps you must take in order to implement one in your application:

 * Enable content transitions for both the calling and called activities by requesting the [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window feature, either programatically or in your theme's XML.
-* Specify [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
+* Set [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
 Material-themed applications have their exit and enter content transitions set to `null` and [`Fade`][Fade] respectively by default.
 [Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter content transitions respectively if they are not explicitly set.
-* Specify [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
+* Set [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
 Material-themed applications have their shared element exit and enter transitions set to [`@android:transition/move`][Move] by default.
 [Reenter][setSharedElementReenterTransition] and [return][setSharedElementReturnTransition] transitions default to the activity's exit and enter shared element transitions respectively if they are not explicitly set.
 * To start an Activity transition with no content transitions and no shared elements, call the `startActivity(Context, Bundle)` method and pass `null` as the second argument.

     To start an Activity transition with content transitions _but no shared elements_, call the `startActivity(Context, Bundle)` method and pass the following `Bundle` as the second argument: